 As a Vice-Chancellor’s Professorial Fellow, Louise’s role includes providing strategic advice, contributing her expertise to academic disciplines, especially disciplines within the Faculty of Arts, and advancing the University and its interactions with the community.

 Mick Dodson, AM

-Distinguished Monash alumnus Professor Mick Dodson, member of the Yawuru peoples, is Director of the National Centre for Indigenous Studies and a Professor of Law at the Australian National University.
+Distinguished Monash alumnus Professor Mick Dodson, member of the Yawuru peoples, is an Emeritus Professor of the Australian National University, at which he was a Professor of Law and inaugural Director of the National Centre for Indigenous Studies.
 The Australian Human Rights Commission’s first Aboriginal and Torres Strait Islander Social Justice Commissioner, Mick has worked extensively as a legal advisor in native title and human rights.
 He is internationally renowned as an advocate on land rights and other issues affecting Indigenous peoples locally and globally.
-His awards include Membership of the Order of Australia (awarded in 2003) and Australian of the Year, 2009.
+His awards include Membership of the Order of Australia (for service to the indigenous community, particularly in raising awareness of social justice issues, as a contributor to advancing the reconciliation process, and as a campaigner for native title rights) and Australian of the Year, 2009.